saraalkhoneen/Data-mining-6/Customer credits notebook.md

 ```{r}
 Find_outlier <- which(OutAge == TRUE, arr.ind = TRUE)
 ```
-row nummbers with the Outliers
+to find the row nummbers with the Outliers